xieyuheng/inner/topics/type-theory/lambda-cube.md

 Wells's result implies that type inference for System F is impossible.

-A restriction of System F known as "Hindley–Milner", does have an easy type inference algorithm and is used for many statically typed functional programming languages such as Haskell 98 and the ML family.
+A restriction of System F known as "Hindley-Milner", does have an easy type inference algorithm and is used for many statically typed functional programming languages such as Haskell 98 and the ML family.

 ### Refereces